-I am also indebted to Martin Quinn for providing the new Real world views and outline solutions that have been added to the ninth edition and Ana Sanches de Arede, Annabel Ainscow and Susan Povey at Cengage Learning for their valuable publishing advice, support and assistance.
-My appreciation goes also to the Chartered Institute of Management Accountants, the Chartered Association of Certified Accountants, the Institute of Chartered Accountants in England and Wales and the Association of Accounting Technicians for permission to reproduce examination questions.
-Questions from the Chartered Institute of Management Accountants' examinations are designated CIMA; questions from the Chartered Association of Certified Accountants are designated CACA or ACCA; questions from the Institute of Chartered Accountants in England and Wales are designated ICAEW; and questions from the Association of Accounting Technicians are designated AAT.
-On the CourseMate digital support resources, I acknowledge and thank: Alicia Gazely of Nottingham Trent University for the spreadsheet exercises; and Steve Rickaby for his Guide to Excel.
-I also thank Wayne Fiddler of Huddersfield University for his work on the ExamView testbank for lecturers.
+I am also indebted to Martin Quinn for providing the new Real world views and outline solutions that have been added to the tenth edition and Hannah Close, Annabel Ainscow and Sue Povey at Cengage for their valuable publishing advice, support and assistance.
+My appreciation goes also to the Chartered Institute of Management Accountants, the Association of Chartered Certified Accountants, the Institute of Chartered Accountants in England and Wales and the Association of Accounting Technicians for permission to reproduce past examination questions.
+Questions from the Chartered Institute of Management Accountants' examinations are designated CIMA; questions from the Association of Chartered Certified Accountants are designated ACCA; questions from the Institute of Chartered Accountants in England and Wales are designated ICAEW; and questions from the Association of Accounting Technicians are designated AAT.
+On the supporting digital support resources, I acknowledge and thank: Alicia Gazely of Nottingham Trent University for the spreadsheet exercises; and Steve Rickaby for his Guide to Excel.
+I also thank Wayne Fiddler of York University for his work on the ExamView testbank for lecturers.
 The answers in the text and accompanying Student and Instructor's Manuals to this book are my own and are in no way the approved solutions of the above professional bodies.
-Finally, and most importantly, I would like to thank my wife, Bronwen, for converting the original manuscript of the earlier editions into final typewritten form and for her continued help and support throughout the nine editions of this book.
+Finally, and most importantly, I would like to thank my wife, Bronwen, for converting the original manuscript of the earlier editions into final typewritten form and for her continued help and support throughout the ten editions of this book.

-Thanks are also given to the many contributors who have provided case studies for the CourseMate online support resource.
+Thanks are also given to the many contributors who have provided case studies for the online support resource, as well as those who have contributed to the MindTap resources: